brice-v/blue/README.md

-            all functions - so any side effects may take place ps      list the 'blue' (and other gops agent) listeners which have commands that can be run help    prints this help message
+            all functions - so any side effects may take place ps      list the 'blue' (and other gops agent) listeners which have commands that can be run play    starts a server and opens the browser to execute blue code
+    help    prints this help message
     version prints the current version